Falupi22/alert-system-exercise/README.md

 ## Notes

-- There is a NodePort service for the UI management tools of the RabbitMQ.
-It is included within the yaml but is not necessary for a functioning system.

 - The frontend was tweaked due to mismatching names of parameters within the task (sentTime - startTime, duration - endTime).
-I stuck with the names given by the task.
+I sticked with the names in the task.

-- The port of the socket IO server has been replaced (4000-30001) for convenience issues (NodePort port is usually a 5-digit number).
+- The port of the socket IO server has been replaced (4000-30001) for convenience issue (NodePort port is usually a 5 digits number).